coverclock/com-diag-codex/README.md

 top of Diminuto, my C-based systems programming library I've been using for years in both personal and commercial development projects.

 >N.B.
-If you got here via "prairiethorn.org", that is a test domain I use
+If you got here via "prairiethorn.org" or "prairiethorn.com", those
->for this project and others.
-It is sometimes forwarded to the GitHub
+>are a test domains I use for this project and others.
+It is sometimes
->page for this repository.
+>dynamically forwarded to the GitHub page for this repository.

 # Disclaimer